-We know, we know, this recipe sounds sketchier than an email banking scam, but it’s anything but.
+We know this recipe sounds sketchier than an email banking scam, but it’s anything but.

 Our Editor In Chief, Aida, first came across this aged eggnog recipe back when she ran the Test Kitchen at CHOW magazine, and she was immediately intrigued.

 She didn’t grow up in a family that served eggnog during the holiday season and had certainly never made eggnog from scratch.
-Never mind a recipe where the eggnog base ages for weeks (or months!) on end.
+Never mind a recipe where the eggnog base ages for weeks (or months!).

 The Problem With Most Eggnog